wbenny/woftool/README.md

 The chunk table is simply an array of `uint32_t` elements and each item contains an offset to the next compressed chunk.
 One might ask - what if the compressed file is bigger than 4GB?
-The answer is - if the _uncompressed_ file is bigger than 4GB, then the chunk table actually consists of `uint64_t`.
+The answer is - if the _uncompressed_ file is bigger than 4GB, then the chunk table actually consists of `uint64_t` elements.

 The actual compressed data are simply concatenated compressed data blocks.
 If any compressed block size is higher than the uncompressed block, then the block is stored as uncompressed data.